Investigate Grunt support

 - clarify separation between ndn-js and dependant code

 Grunt can also be configured to generate HTML documentation via JSdoc (js binding to javadoc).
 HTML browser tests can be streamlined significantly by utilizing mocha coupled with grunt; and can be set to autotest both node and refresh browser tests on file-change events.

-Updated by Ryan Bennett almost 6 years ago
+Updated by Ryan Bennett over 6 years ago

 Grunt is still a viable build system for sure.
 Since this issue was originally raised, I've also done some work with Gulp, as suggested by Felix, and I must say I'm impressed.
 It's a lot quicker than grunt when chaining multiple tasks together, and has all the plugins that we'd need.
 Either way, I maintain that moving towards a pure JS test and build system using Node.js is probably healthy for the project.